-To inspire and entertain you, I’ve selected six new, never-seen-before holiday design ideas featuring succulents.
+To inspire and entertain you, I’ve selected six holiday design ideas featuring succulents.
 Do consider each as a launching point for your creativity, and feel free to share them with friends.
 I’d love it if you’d post photos of what you come up with on Instagram or Facebook, and tag me @DebraLBaldwin.
 Regardless, have fun and enjoy!

 Sempervivum topiary tree.
 This is a riff on my 2017 topiary tree.
 I love hens-and-chicks but only recently have grown them successfully year-round.
 The concept for this year’s mini-tree was one by Margee Rader in my book, Succulent Container Gardens.
 I used nearly 50 assorted Sempervivum heuffelii (hew-FEL-ee-eye) hybrids in 2-inch pots from Mountain Crest Gardens.
 When the holidays are over, they’ll join my other “heuffs” in the garden.
 (Most semps don’t like our hot summers here in Southern CA but so far, heuffs–which used to be classified as Jovibarba–are doing well.)
-See my materials list for a topiary tree.
+See the materials you need for a topiary tree.

 Mini succulent Christmas tree.
 This desktop tree is 8 inches tall with a 4-inch-wide base.
 To make glass balls appear to hang from branches, I held the three-stemmed cutting upside-down, dotted the leaves with white glue, then added beads.
 A small, shallow container makes the cutting look proportionally large and treelike.
 A glass jar lid sort of looks like ice, but any container will do including a flowerpot.
 A small floral frog (a flower holder made of metal pins) holds the cutting upright, and white sand with blue sparkles hides the frog and suggests snow.